intertect/intertect/src/content/lesson_4/part_1.md

 # Part 1: Parallelizing
 Welcome to the final lesson on computer architecture!
-This lesson is going to be concentrating on exploiting the pipelining you setup in Lesson 3 for speed.
+This lesson is going to be concentrating on exploiting the modularization you did Lesson 3 for speed.
 You'll be specifically working on parallelizing the operations of the pipeline.
 Like we mentioned, there could be complications when instructions depend upon one another, but we're going to assume that that's not the case in this part of the lesson.
 In the